Global Trade and Gender ArrangementFootnote i

 11. Contact Points for Trade and Gender

-Within one month of signature, each Participant will designate a Contact Point for Trade and Gender to coordinate the implementation of this Arrangement.
-The name and coordinates of the Contact Point will be noted on the Addendum to the Trade and Gender Arrangement according to the date on which each Participant signs the Arrangement.
+- a) Within one month of signature, each Participant will designate a Contact Point for Trade and Gender to coordinate the implementation of this Arrangement.

 The Participants will consider, inter alia, opportunities to negotiate another legal form of this arrangement or a treaty-level instrument on trade and gender.
 The first periodic review of this arrangement will take place on a mutually determined basis no later than 3 years after it takes effect.